 It's always important to consider who will be consuming your content and the best way to make listening to your podcast seem like a valuable use of their time.

-I know repurposing a podcast on social media can sound like a lot of work but don't let it overwhelm you.
-To begin with, keep it fairly straightforward by repurposing your podcast in a couple of different ways and sharing it across social media.
+Repurposing a podcast on social media can sound like a lot of work but don't let it overwhelm you.
+To begin with, keep it straightforward by repurposing your podcast in a couple of different ways and sharing it across social media.
 Remember, consistency is key and you should aim to repurpose every single podcast you do.
 Yes, it does require extra work but it really does go a long way, getting more eyes and ears on your content!

-Hopefully, this article has inspired you to start repurposing your podcast.
+Hopefully, this article has inspired you to repurpose your podcast on social media.
 If it all sounds like too much work that you don't have time for, let us take care of it for you!
 Repurposing podcasts is our most popular service so you would most certainly be in good hands!